GSA/digitalgov.gov/content/posts/2018/02/2018-02-05-using-journey-mapping-streamline-processes-across-agencies.md

 Based on our findings, agencies identified their main priorities.
 Right now, we’re in the process of working to find solutions that would streamline the process of applying for a passport for a newly naturalized citizen.
 We’ll share updates as we continue this work.

+---

 _Laura Godfrey is the Agency Partnerships and Multilingual Strategies Lead for USAGov._

+_This post was originally published on the [USA.gov blog](https://blog.usa.gov/using-journey-mapping-to-streamline-processes-across-agencies)._